theupdateframework/python-tuf/README.rst

 this widespread problem by providing a comprehensive, flexible security framework that developers can integrate with any software update system.
-The framework can be easily integrated (or implemented in the native programming languages of these system) due to its concise, self-contained architecture and specification.
+The framework can be easily integrated (or implemented in the native programming languages of these update systems) due to its concise, self-contained architecture and specification.

 What Is a Software Update System?
 ---------------------------------